17860421876/RPA-YOLO/README.md

 </div>

 ## The outcomes of our model tested on various datasets.
-To assess the efficacy of the improved model on a variety of datasets, experiments were conducted on four different datasets for both the improved model and the baseline model.
-The following table presents diverse performance metrics, namely P, R, MAP50, MAP50-95 and Param(M), during training on the SID, StrawDI_Db1, and Internet datasets.
+In order to evaluate the effectiveness of the improved model on various datasets, we conducted experiments on the improved model and the baseline model on three different datasets.
+The table below lists various performance indicators when training on the CrowdHuman, WiderPerson and GWS datasets, namely P, R, MAP50, MAP50-95 and Param(M).

 <div align="center">
 <img src="https://github.com/17860421876/RPA-YOLO/blob/main/RPA-YOLO/Three%20different%20pedestrian%20datasets.png" width="600px">